iraqianDev/iraqianDev.github.io/README.md

 # Welcome to My Portfolio!

 Hello, and welcome to my portfolio!
-My name is Muneer, and I am a frontend developer.
+I am a frontend developer.
 Here you can find some of my recent work and personal projects, as well as learn more about my skills and experience.

 ## My Websites